 “It could be very daunting, starting a new role and not having that sort of connection, even with your manager.”

-A change in skill sets?
+A change in sales skills sets?

 Tanya points out that this may even bring a new dimension to the skills and qualities she looks for when recruiting: “You may be looking for someone who exudes a sense of independence, or that has more confidence in the online space.
 So it’s starting to change sort of some of the qualifications that you’re looking for, for certain roles.
 Because you don’t want people to start and not know how to use technology because now you have to rely heavily on technology to do your job.